Heading out for a ski adventure on the slopes? Then check out this complete ski trip packing list with everything you will need for a fun ski trip.

 But if you want to have your own, there is a variety to choose from.
 From the downhill skis, cross-country skis, to pipe skills.

-You can easily rent these aswell but if want to have your own, there is a variety to choose from, whether these or these ones.
-Don’t also forget to purchase a ski carrier strap to easily carry your ski and ski poles.
+You can easily rent these as well but if want to have your own, there is a variety to choose from, whether these or these ones.
+Don’t also forget to purchase this ski carrier strap to easily carry your ski and ski poles.

 Protect your eyes from the UV light while skiing at high altitudes, from the wind and also from the glare of the slow.
 It is important to check the UV protection and anti-fog coating capacities before you purchase your ski goggles.